 Taking questions at Otakon 2015, MAPPA and Madhouse founder Masao Maruyama indicated that anime director Satoshi Kon's incomplete final work, Yume Miru Kikai (Dreaming Machine) is still in production "in theory."
 However, while financing the project is a considerable challenge, the more difficult constraint is finding talent comparable to Kon's.

 Fukkan.com, a Japanese website that specializes in reprinting out-of-print materials related to anime and video games, is reprinting a mammoth, 428 page book featuing all of the storyboards of the 1997 psychological thriller, Perfect Blue.
 Hit the jump to learn more.

-On August 24, 2010, the world lost Satoshi Kon, the great anime director whose works Perfect Blue, Millennium Actress, Tokyo Godfathers, Paranoia Agent and Paprika explored how we process the world and maturely spoke to a wide range of audiences.
-A new video tours the "Millennium Gift" tribute exhibit, displayed at the Shinjuku Ophthalmologist Gallery August 12-24, 2011.
-View it after the jump.
+As we come up on the fourth anniversary of the passing of Satoshi Kon, Tony Zhou has put together a video essay exploring the unique approach of the director whose works like Perfect Blue, Millennium Actress, Tokyo Godfathers, Paranoia Agent and Paprika explored how we process the world and maturely spoke to a wide range of audiences.
+Get a look after the jump